Fade2D consists of two separate libraries, one for 2D and one for 2.5D triangulations.

 Fade2D is numerically robust and very fast.
 It triangulates one million points in less than 0.7 seconds.
 The diagram below shows that the practical run-time grows only linearly with the number of input points (uniformly distributed in a rectangular area for this benchmark).

 In no case can we be made responsible for damages of any kind that arise in connection with the use or non-usability of our software or the information provided on our internet pages.
 If you don't accept these terms, you are not allowed to use our software.
 The 2D download is a full version.
 The 2.5D download is limited to 50,000 points.
 Using Fade2D for military research and applications is not accepted.

-Download Fade2D_v1.16.zip, unzip and start to play with the included examples.
+Download Fade2D_v1.18.3.zip, unzip and start to play with the included examples.
 It works without installation for Windows and Linux developers.

 For a steep learning curve you should work through the provided examples.
 The examples are small and well documented and they draw the computed triangulations.
 Modify the source code and see what happens to get familiar with the library.